The Genealogy Guy

 • Genealogy Roots Blog

 Online Indexes for Death Records, Cemeteries and Obituaries (USA) - Newest Additions and Updates - The Online Death Indexes and Records Website (USA) has been updated with links to the following items...
-Alabama - Montgomery County Estate Files Index, 18...
+California - Contra Costa County: Walnut Creek, Oa...

 • Genealogy Tip of the Day with Michael John Neill